sjbylo/aba/README.md

    - a 'minimal install' of RHEL 9.3, RHEL 8.9 and Fedora 39 have been tested, other recent versions of RHEL/Fedora should work too.
       - Note that on Fedora 39, the mirror registry failed to install due to an [unexpected keyword argument 'cert_file'](https://github.com/quay/mirror-registry/issues/140) error, but remote installs (from Fedora) worked ok.
 - **Git repo**
-   - Clone or copy this git repository (https://github.com/sjbylo/aba.git) to your user's home directory on the bastion.
+   - Clone or copy this git repository (https://github.com/sjbylo/aba.git) to your user's *home directory* on the external bastion (or on a Fedora laptop).
    - Ensure sudo is configured.
 - **Pull Secret**
    - To install OpenShift, a secret is needed to allow access to, and pull images from, Red Hat's registry.
 Copy your pull secret in JSON format to the file ~/.pull-secret.json (in your $HOME directory).